jsjoeio/learning-roadmap/README.md

 - completed "Build a Survey Form" on September 9th, 2018
 - completed Week 1 videos for Intro to Comp Sci...now onto Problem Sets
 - completed pset1
+- started Week 2 - watched all videos, only one exercise to completea

 <!-- #### Tier 2 - develop more expertise